-clock 5-minute read calender 2.4.0 | updated Apr.
-24, 2024
+clock 8-minute read calender 3.1.0 | updated Aug.
+07, 2024

-Get immediate verification of account ownership
+Get immediate confirmation of account ownership

 Key takeaways

-• Help reduce fraud by validating the owner of an account, matching the intended counterparty before moving funds
+• Help reduce fraud by validating the owner of an account, matching the intended counterparty before moving funds.

-• Help minimize returns by confirming an account is open and valid before transacting with the account
+• Help minimize returns by confirming an account is open and valid before transacting with the account.

-• Comply with Nacha rules requiring account validation for web debits in real time without need for prenotes or micro-deposits
+• Comply with Nacha rules requiring account validation for web debits in real time without need for prenotes or micro-deposits.

-• Help save time with immediate validation for account inquiries
+• Help save time with immediate validation for account inquiries.

 Try it yourself